syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 Stream documentStream = typeof(MainPage).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.pdf");
 //Load an existing PDF document
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(documentStream);
 //Get the page of the existing PDF document PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

 //Create a new PDF signature without PdfCertificate instance PdfSignature signature = new PdfSignature(loadedDocument, loadedPage, null, "Signature1");
 //Hook up the ComputeHash event signature.ComputeHash += Signature_ComputeHash;
 //Create X509Certificate2 from your certificate to create a long-term validity X509Certificate2 x509 = new X509Certificate2("PDF.pfx", "password123");
 //Create LTV with your public certificates4 signature.CreateLongTermValidity(new List<X509Certificate2> { x509 });

 //Save the PDF document
 MemoryStream stream = new MemoryStream();
 loadedDocument.Save(stream);
-stream.Position = 0;
+//If the position is not set to '0' then the PDF will be empty stream.Position = 0;
 //Save the stream as PDF document file in local machine.
 Refer to the PDF/UWP section for respective code samples Save(stream, "Output.pdf");